pneyrinck/corecontrol/README.md

 #### Quickstart

 The Core Control system connects things to be controlled by other things connected on a network.
 For example, audio mixer software can be adjusted by a hardware control surface and/or a touch screen control surface.
 Or a coffee machine can expose its data model so that a phone can turn it on when you say "I want coffee."
-Core Control provides simple, flexible, fast messaging with additional support for legacy protocols such as OSC and MIDI.
+Core Control provides simple, flexible, fast messaging and supports legacy protocols such as OSC and MIDI and supports the new OCC protocol.
 Core Control is designed to be very flexible and powerful so that almost anything can control almost anything.

 ###### JSON, JSON Schema, And JSON Pointers